kyriosaa/ditto-bot/README.md

 ## About

-- A simple Discord bot that scrapes the web for news relating to the Pokemon TCG/Pocket and posts them to a channel.
-- Python
+- A custom Discord bot built with Python using ```discord.py```.
+Features include automated moderation, user interaction commands, and integration with external APIs.
+Designed to be modular, scalable, and easy to extend for custom server needs.
-- Bot hosted on personal Linux system
+- Hosted on personal Linux system

 ## Usage